 PCTI is committed to the achievement of the government’s vision for New Zealand’s economic goals is first and foremost to assist students in becoming economically productive members of our community, while at the same time enhancing their own life choices.

-Our current portfolio of courses and industry training partners is designed to meet the growing needs of the Bay of Plenty’s apiculture, horticulture, aquaculture, maritime and food related industries.
+Our current portfolio of courses and industry training partners is designed to meet the growing needs of the Bay of Plenty and New Zealand’s apiculture, horticulture, agriculture and food and beverage manufacturing related industries, including various industry required Certifications.
 Through PCTI, businesses can access the training they want, when they want it and can choose where it is delivered, either through our training centres or onsite in your business, at a time that fits in with your operations.

 We are proud to have won a Tauranga Small business of the year award in a process that reviewed our strategy, achievement, financials, staff satisfaction, policies and processes.